-Tyndall’s Energy Theme research can be broadly characterised under various topics: assessment, behaviour, perceptions, scenarios and pathways, transitions, and governance.
+Tyndall’s Energy and Emissions Theme research can be broadly characterised under various topics: assessment, behaviour, governance, perceptions, scenarios and pathways, transitions, low carbon development, emissions accounting, and geoengineering.

 Energy assessments help understand the technical, environmental and economic dimensions of the development and deployment of energy technologies and infrastructure.
 These range from renewable energy technologies to low carbon building developments to whole sectors such as shipping or aviation.